rucio/documentation/docs/developer/type_annotation_guide.md

   - The `Optional` type highlights that a value _might_ be `None`.
 As a result the value _has_ to be checked for `None` on every usage (`if value: `).
-  - While sometimes this cannot be avoided, the `Optional` type should be used spearly.
-Most of the times a propper initialization of the variable is enough to get rid of it.
+  - While sometimes this cannot be avoided, the `Optional` type should be used sparely.
+Most of the times a proper initialization of the variable is enough to get rid of it.
 If it makes sense that a type can be "non-existent", it is appropriate to use the `Option` type.